 Presented at the Baselworld 2016 trade show, the Speedmaster Moonphase Chronograph Master Chronometer (ref.
 304.33.44.52.03.001) is one of the most attractive takes on Omega’s constantly growing collection of the legendary “moon watches.”
 Combining striking exterior with an advanced, anti-magnetically shielded movement, the device tries really hard to be worth every single dollar that the Swiss watchmaker wants you to spend on it.

 Omega doesn’t update its collections too often, but when it does, it does it with style.
 Offered in a massive, 18-karat rose gold body, the new Omega De Ville Co-Axial Chronograph (ref.
-4184.108.40.206.02.001) is powered by their fairly fresh Cal.
+418.104.22.168.02.001) sports their fairly fresh Cal.
 9301 co-axial automatic movement and features an extremely elegant dial layout.

 Celebrating the 50th anniversary of the legendary franchise, the Swiss watchmaker has released its new Omega Seamaster 300M James Bond 007 50th Anniversary Collector’s Piece diver.
 Sporting numerous references to the immortal franchise, the device may be of great interest to the huge crowd of fans.
 As one might have expected, the new timepiece was presented by Mr. Daniel Craig himself.